WrightDanG/FromVin/README.md

 ## Site Owner Goal
 The site owner is looking to provide a platform for food lovers to purchase wine and cheese.

 If users know what they are looking to purchase, they can do so.
 For those who do not, they can head to 'recommend', select the type of wine or cheese that they know they like and receive recommendations on what to buy as a pairing.
+The site owner is also looking to educate the user on pairings, wine tasting amongst other things in order to spread the enthusiam to others, along with driving sales.

 ## User Stories